tomcam/least-github-pages/docs/README.md

 You probably don't want to use this guide to create GitHub Pages sites that require complex formatting.
 GitHub Pages uses Markdown.
 It uses Jekyll to turn that Markdown into HTML, based on the Jekyll theme you've chosen.
-Generally speaking this approach is absolutely ideal for technical documents and instructional materials that require versioning and collaboration, where the main work product is words and pictures.
+Generally speaking this approach is absolutely ideal for blogs, technical documents and instructional materials that require versioning and collaboration, where the main work product is words and pictures.
 It is not a good fit for restaurant menu sites, consumer product sites, and so on where custom formatting is the norm.